A Night in Old Mexico: Cast

+Production

+Filming took place mostly in Brownsville, Texas.

 Reception

 Critical reception was mixed to negative, with an approval rating of 43% based on 21 reviews on Rotten Tomatoes.
 The site's critical consensus states: "A Night in Old Mexico gives Robert Duvall a too-rare starring showcase -- then frustratingly wastes it on a contrived story that's often unworthy of his talents."

+A review by Sheila O'Malley for RogerEbert.com gave the film one star out of four.
+Another commentator called it "a Hallmark movie except without the values."

+However, Joe Leydon, in Variety, wrote the film was a "small-budget, handsomely produced labor of love."